Lwam89/Crowdfunding_ETL-challenge/README.md

 # Note: For the partners project my group and I discussed the deliverables and each completed the code independently.
 There are separate repos and separate notebooks, scripts with the work

 # Project Overview:

-building an ETL pipeline using Python, Pandas, and either Python dictionary methods or regular expressions after transforming the data, create 4 CSV files and use the CSV file data to create an ERD and a table schema load CSV files to Postgres db the overall project is broken into 4 subsections
+Building an ETL pipeline using Python, Pandas, and either Python dictionary methods or regular expressions after transforming the data, create 4 CSV files and use the CSV file data to create an ERD and a table schema load CSV files to Postgres db the overall project is broken into 4 subsections.

 # Subsection 1: Create Category, Subcategory Dataframes
 # Subsection 2: Create a Campaign DataFrame: